How do Turn a Picture into a Pixel Grid? (2 Easy Ways)

 Here is the rough workflow:

-The Problem: Even after all that work, Photoshop won't tell you which bead brand matches "dark teal."
+Even after all that work, Photoshop won't tell you which bead brand matches "dark teal."
 You still have to guess.

 Let’s be real—most of us just want to start crafting, not fight with software settings.

 This is where our Pixel Beads AI shines.
 It acts as an automatic pixel art grid maker that does the math for you.
-It’s similar to how a cross stitch generator works, but specialized for pixel beads.
+It’s similar to how a cross-stitch generator works but specialized for pixel beads.

 | Feature | Manual Method (Photoshop) | Our AI Pixel Art Converter |